 Egg Whites

 This food is perhaps the most common due to its well-known performance in sports.
 Eggs in general, and their whites in particular, contain a significant amount of creatine, perfect for feeding your muscle and improving your performance in the gym.
 It should be emphasized that it is a very easy food to use in different types of recipes.
-It contains an average of 0.35 g of creatine per 100 g.
+It contains an average of 0.35 g of CK per 100 g.

 How much creatine can I take?

-When we talk about the exact dose of creatine that a person should take, we are not talking about a specific number it is usually between 1 and 2 g of creatine per day if no other type of dietary supplement is taken of creatine.
+When we talk about the exact dose of CK that a person should take, we are not talking about a specific number it is usually between 1 and 2 g of creatine per day if no other type of dietary supplement is taken of creatine.

 We can say that creatine reserves are usually between 60 and 70%.
-The intention with which we take creatine as a supplement is to increase our reserves between 20 and 40% more, and thus benefit from the benefits of this chemical substance.
+The intention with which we take CK as a supplement is to increase our reserves between 20 and 40% more, and thus benefit from the benefits of this chemical substance.

 Who can use this supplement?

-This food supplement can be used by those people who are starting in the world of sports since they are the ones who need a high level of creatine the most to have more effective workouts, and not go into deficit.
+This food supplement can be used by those people who are starting in the world of sports since they are the ones who need a high level of CK the most to have more effective workouts, and not go into deficit.

 Although it is true, we should discuss this with a sports and sports nutrition professional to see what would be necessary creatine that we should take to achieve our goals, and have a good performance in our physical activity or training; either through food or through food supplements.

 We must also discuss when it is best to take creatine.
-Many scientific studies acknowledge that protein and carbohydrates will better retain creatine in muscle; how can it be in the post-training session together with a protein shake and some carbohydrates such as bananas?
+Many scientific studies acknowledge that protein and carbohydrates will better retain CK in muscle; how can it be in the post-training session together with a protein shake and some carbohydrates such as bananas?

 Effects of creatine